-Optional assignment 5: (will boost some prior grade)
+Optional assignment 5: (Can be used to boost a prior grade)

-Programming assignments can (optionally) be done with a partner.
+Topics TBD programming FPGAs, multi-core graph processing Programming assignments can (optionally) be done with a partner.

-We realize finding a partner can be hard and/or stressful. 😖 😰 you a partner! 🤤 🤓
+We realize finding a partner can be stressful. 😡 😥

-Fill out our partner request form by Friday noon and we will find
+Fill out our partner request form by Thursday 11:59pm and we will find you a partner! 🤤 🤓